alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ### Better planning

-I've found that my tickets are getting more detailed, and I am not just describing my work in smaller chunks but also deployment instructions around VMs, migrations, and monitoring.
+I've found that my tickets are getting more detailed, and I am not just describing my work in smaller chunks, but I am also writing more detailed deployment instructions around VMs, migrations, and monitoring.
 It's easy to miss these things when tickets are for larger scopes of work.

 ## Considerations and drawbacks

 ### It helps when we are better organized

-Because you might be much farther ahead in the stack when a PR at the bottom of the pile gets merged, it is essential to note down actions that we need to take after merging like:
+Since you might be much farther ahead in the stack when a PR at the bottom of the pile gets merged, it is essential to note down actions that we need to take after merging like:

 - Deployments
 - Migrations
 - Communication with stakeholders
 - Monitoring

-Because otherwise, we will miss things.
+Otherwise, we will miss things.

 ### You will still need to rebase occasionally